The House passed a prison reform bill Tuesday overwhelmingly on a bipartisan vote of 360 to 59.

 The bipartisan legislation was introduced by Reps.
 Doug Collins, R-Ga.; Bob Goodlatte, R-Va.; Karen Bass, D-Calif.; and Hakeem Jeffries, D-N.Y.

-Today, nearly half of all federal inmates return to prison after they are released.
+Today, nearly half of all federal inmates are re-arrested after they are released.
 This bill, aimed at changing the revolving-door narrative of prisons in ways that help ex-offenders become productive, law-abiding members of society, is well worth consideration by the Senate.

 The bill would build into the federal prison-intake process an individualized assessment of each inmate’s needs and recidivism risk in order to match him or her to programs that would best address the factors that prompted that individual’s decision to commit a crime.